Tring to Berkhamsted via Tom's Hill Walk

 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

 1. Arriving at Tring Railway Station go up the steps and turn left to exit the station at its main, south-western exit.
 Turn left along the road, passing the Posting House on your left-hand side.
-In 240 metres, cross the road just before the road swings to the left by a road bridge, and in the entrance to Wolds Farm, take the flight of signed steps down to the Grand Union Canal .
+In 240 metres, cross the road just before the road swings to the left by a road bridge, and in the entrance to Wolds Farm, take the flight of signed steps down to the Grand Union Canal.

 2. At the bottom of the canal steps, turn left on the towpath to head back under the bridge, to start a relaxing canal-side walk.
 The towpath is quite narrow in places so it is single file for walkers.
 In summer sections of the towpath can become overgrown, so take care.
 In 1,200 metres you pass under the brick road bridge No 136 and continue along the canal.
 In a further 440 metres cross a hump-back bridge with a sign “Welcome to Cowroast Marina” and keep ahead along the canal.

 3. In 280 metres you come to Cowroast Lock .
-Leave the towpath by the path up to the road bridge and turn left , soon passing the entrance to Cowroast Marina on your left-hand side.
+Leave the towpath by the path up to the road bridge and turn left , in 30 metres passing the entrance to Cowroast Marina on your left-hand side.
 You are now on a country lane which swings to the right .
 In 140 metres [!] look out for a footpath sign on the left and turn into a field, your direction 60°.
 You are now on the Chiltern Way.

 4. In 100 metres cross the main-line railway on footbridge No 109 and at its far side continue through the next field.
 In 70 metres go through the field-end boundary hedge and by a footpath post turn right onto a footpath.
 In 60 metres at a path T-junction, turn left uphill on a car-wide grassy track heading towards Norcott Court Farm .

 6. In 360 metres at the top left-hand corner of the field go through a wooden swing gate and pass by a metal barrier, and in 8 metres you come out into a field.
 Now keep ahead skirting the top edge of a field, your initial direction 340°.
 Follow an undulating way, down a dip and up the other side.
 In 215 metres your way enters a woodland strip directly ahead of you, by a yellow arrow on a post.
-Head up to a metal kissing gate which you pass through to then head half-left, diagonally up another grassy field, your direction 325°.
+Head up to a metal swing gate which you pass through to then head half-left, diagonally up another grassy field, your direction 325°.

 7. In 200 metres at the top of the field, beside the edge of woods, pass through a metal swing gate, head down and swing right towards a wooden fieldgate, by a four-arm footpath sign (the fourth arm, pointing in the direction you are to take, is missing) enter woods, your direction 45°.
 You are now going to ascend Tom's Hill on a pleasant way through woodland.